AlexMelw/EasySharp/README.md

 # EasySharp

 A few useful .NET Helpers

+Feel free to create a pull request for collection replenishment :)